Leo Østigård: Loan to Genoa

 Østigård signed for Serie A side Genoa on loan for the rest of the season on 5 January, after progressive previous loan spells and this signing giving him the chance to play at the top level.
 He made his debut four days later, playing the whole match of the 1–0 home loss against Spezia in the league, in what was his 100th club career appearance.

 In the week day away fixture against Milan in the Coppa Italia Round of 16 on 13 January, Østigård scored his first ever domestic cup goal opening the scoring in the eventual 3–1 after extra-time loss.
 He came on as a substitute in the 0–0 away draw at Roma on 5 February, where he was shown a straight red card on the 68th minute. Østigård was sent off for a second time in five matches, this time being shown two yellows after just 24 minutes of play in the 1–0 home victory over Torino on 18 March.

 Napoli

 On 10 July 2022, Østigård transferred to Napoli in Serie A on a permanent transfer.
 On 26 October 2022, he scored a goal on his Champions League debut in a 3–0 win against Rangers.

 Rennes

 On 30 July 2024, Østigård transferred to Rennes in Ligue 1 for €7 million to stay until 2027.
 He made his debut for Rennes on 18 August against Lyon in a 3–0 win, playing all 90 minutes.
 Against Reims on 1 September, Østigård recorded his first goal for Rennes in the 13th minute, assisted by Ludovic Blas.
 Rennes went on to lose the game 1–2.

 Loan to Hoffenheim

 On 3 February 2025, Østigård was loaned by TSG Hoffenheim in Germany.

 Return to Genoa

 On 29 July 2025, Østigård returned to Genoa on loan with an option to buy and a conditional obligation to buy.
+On 31 January 2026, Genoa made the transfer permanent.